ajayy-m/ajayy-m/README.md

 About Me

-- 🔭 I’m currently working on innovative AI and web development projects.
+- 🔭 I’m 20 years old, and i'm passionate in the field involving the work of AI
-- ➡️ Artificial Intelligence, Machine Learning, Web Development
+- ➡️ Artificial Intelligence, Machine Learning, Web Development, Data Science
 - 👯 I’m looking to collaborate on impactful open-source projects.

 <br>